Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Data/EditFeatureAttachments/readme.md

 * ServiceFeatureTable
 * UpdateFeatureAsync

+## Additional information

+Attachments can only be added to and accessed on service feature tables when their `HasAttachments` property is true.

 ## Tags

-data, image, picture, JPEG, PNG, PDF, TXT
+data, image, JPEG, PDF, picture, PNG, TXT